Colinax/Fraggy-Backend-Theme/README.md

 ## Theme logo

-If you want to use a custom backend theme logo, then you have to create a logo image with the name backend-theme-logo.png and upload it in the root-directory of the media folder.
+If you want to use a custom backend theme logo, then you have to create a logo image with the name backend-theme-logo.png and upload it into the root-directory (next to the config.php) or into the media-folder of your WBCE installation.

 > The logo must be a PNG-based image and should have a max width of 224px and a max height of 96px.